igvgit/AsymmetricErrorsPy/examples/README.md

 ## Which Models are Available?

 * [asepyDistributionModels.py](./asepyDistributionModels.py)
-This script prints the list of all distributions (pdfs) provided by the software.
+This script prints the list of all distribution (pdf) models provided by the software.

 * [asepyFromQuantilesModels.py](./asepyFromQuantilesModels.py)
 This script prints the list of all distributions models that can be